glossary

 Stress

-Stress is an organism's total response to environmental demands or pressure placed upon it to change or adapt.
+Stress is an organis's total response to environmental demands or pressure placed upon it to change or adapt.

 Systematic Desensitization